 Authors on the road

 Throughout the Year of German-American Friendship, BOOKS FIRST will showcase several German-language authors in the United States.

 At numerous events hosted by the Goethe-Institutes, book shops and festivals, the authors will present their recently translated works and answer audience questions.

-In 2019 we present to you Antje Damm, Dorothee Elmiger, Theresia Enzensberger, Aisha Franz, Heike Geißler, Pierre Jarawan, Nora Krug, Jo Lendle, Benedict Wells and Takis Würger.
+In 2019 we present to you Antje Damm, Dorothee Elmiger, Theresia Enzensberger, Aisha Franz, Heike Geißler, Pierre Jarawan, Nora Krug, Jo Lendle, Michelle Steinbeck, Benedict Wells and Takis Würger.